TejoBurgboy/IOT-Techo/Manuel_IOT_Tejo.md

   delay(2000);
 }
 ~~~
-Change by the wifi settings the ssid and password to yours.
+Change by the WIFI settings the ssid and password to yours.
 If that is the case you will get in your serial monitor a message.

 ## (3) If Else with a certain time